Duseob-Song/Computer-Visoin/README.md

 >
 ## Pipeline
 >### 1. Camera calibration
-> When a camera takes an image of 3D-object and transforms it into an 2D image, this image can be distorted and deleaver erroneus informations.
+> When a camera takes an image of 3D-object and transforms it into an 2D image, this image can be distorted and deliver erroneus informations.
 > To correct the distortion, we must calculate a camera-matrix and distortion-coeffisients with a set of chessboard images.
 In this project, cv2.calibrateCamera() function and a set of 20 chessboard images are used to compute these matrix and coefficients.
 >
 > The code for this process is contained in the ***Calib*** class in the classes.py.